 We only deal with customers that we consider creditworthy and believe that we are not subject to significant risk due to bad debts.
 Nevertheless, during the year ended March 31, 2019, one of our customers entered into creditor protection proceedings while it attempts to refinance its operations, making the collection of \$70,578 in receivables doubtful, for which we have made a full impairment allowance.
-Recent general economic conditions may cause some of our other customers to be less creditworthy.
+Recent general economic conditions caused by covid-19 pandemic shut-downs may cause some of our other customers to be less creditworthy.
 We regularly monitor our receivables aging and discuss overdue accounts with senior-level customer personnel to encourage more prompt payment and to evaluate future creditworthiness.
-At March 31, 2019, trade and other receivables include \$29,698 that is more than 30 days past due, not including the receivables written off, and against which we have made no allowance for impairment.
+At March 31, 2020, trade and other receivables include \$19,798 that is more than 30 days past due, not including the receivables written off, and against which we have made no allowance for impairment.
 We believe that we will eventually receive full payment of these amounts.

-During the year ended March 31, 2019, professional fees include \$11,328 paid to DuMoulin Black LLP, a law firm in which J. Douglas Seppala, one of our directors, is a partner.
+During the year ended March 31, 2020, professional fees include \$10,355 paid to DuMoulin Black LLP, a law firm in which J. Douglas Seppala, one of our directors, was a partner.
 The payments represent fees for legal services provided to the Company at rates normally charged to arm's length parties.
-During the year ended March 31, 2019, the Company incurred total compensation, comprising short-term employee benefits (including wages, salaries, bonuses, stock options, taxes and perquisites), of \$399,389 to key management personnel, comprising the chief executive and chief financial officers and the directors of the Company. \$367,644 of the compensation is included in general and administrative salaries and employee benefits, \$27,027 is included in administration and office and \$4,718 is included in other selling and distribution expenses.
+During the year ended March 31, 2020, the Company incurred total compensation, comprising short-term employee benefits (including wages, salaries, bonuses, stock options, taxes and perquisites), of \$398,395 to key management personnel, comprising the chief executive and chief financial officers and the directors of the Company. \$368,902 of the compensation is included in general and administrative salaries and employee benefits, \$24,659 is included in administration and office and \$4,834 is included in other selling and distribution expenses.